Georgian wine PDO

 - Saperavi - 100%

-Both, Red and White Napareuli, must be produced exclusively from grapes grown within the Napareuli microzone.
+Both red and white Napareuli wines must be produced exclusively from grapes grown within the officially defined Napareuli microzone.

 Wine styles & characteristics

-- Color: dark ruby to garnet or straw-yellow with green hue
+- Color: deep ruby to garnet (red); straw-yellow with green highlights (white)

-- Aroma: black cherry, plum, forest berries, cedar
+- Aroma: black cherry, plum, forest berries, subtle spice, hints of cedar

-- Taste: full-bodied, structured, dry, with defined tannins and a mineral backbone
+- Taste: dry, structured, and focused, with defined tannins (red) or crisp acidity (white) supported by a mineral backbone

 - Alcohol: typically 12-13.5%

-- Aging: often aged in oak or qvevri for depth (red); typically stainless steel, sometimes partial oak or qvevri aging (white)
+- Aging: reds are often aged in oak or qvevri for added depth; whites are typically fermented in stainless steel, sometimes with partial oak or qvevri maturation

-Both, red and hwite, expressions share a sense of focus - restrained, balanced, and clearly delineated.
+Both red and white expressions share a common character - restrained, balanced, and clearly articulated.

 Taste profile

-- Red: structured, dry, complex, with dark fruit, fine tannins, and long mineral finish
+- Red: dry and structured, showing dark fruit, fine tannins, and a long mineral-driven finish

-- White: bright and precise, showing orchard fruit, citrus, and faint nut tones
+- White: bright and precise, with notes of orchard fruit, citrus, and subtle nutty nuances

-- Finish: persistent and elegant, marked by freshness and subtle salinity
+- Finish: persistent and elegant, marked by freshness and gentle salinity

-Napareuli wines emphasize purity over power - an aesthetic defined by the altitude and calcareous soils of northern Kakheti.
+Napareuli wines favor purity over power, an aesthetic shaped by altitude and calcareous soils.

 Production rules

-According to PDO regulations by Georgia's National Wine Agency:
+According to PDO regulations set by Georgia's National Wine Agency:

-- Grapes must come solely from the Napareuli microzone
+- Grapes must originate exclusively from the Napareuli microzone

-- Reds must be aged for a minimum of 2 years, including 1 year in oak
+- Red wines must be aged for a minimum of two years, including at least one year in oak

-- Whites typically mature for at least 9 months before release
+- White wines typically mature for at least nine months before release

 Food pairing